jpcsapc/fasticframe/README.md

 ## Installation

 Before using FasticFrame, you must ensure that Node.js and Jekyll are installed on your system.
+Some of the commands below assume that you're using an `Arch`-based distro.
 To install, do the following:

 1. Install [Node.js](https://nodejs.org), npm, and its dependencies.
 ```
+pacman -Syu nodejs npm
 npm install
 ```

 2. Install Ruby and [Jekyll](https://jekyllrb.com/docs/installation).
 ```
+pacman -Syu ruby
 gem install jekyll bundler
 bundle config set --local path 'vendor/bundle'
 bundle install